The KEM agenda

-Global social challenges demand innovation.
-These large-scale and complex challenges require a multidisciplinary approach, in which technological innovation goes hand in hand with social impact.
-To this end, the acquisition of fundamentally new insights for, and the application and development of key technologies and methodologies are indispensable.
+Global societal challenges require innovation.
+The large-scale and complex issues require a multidisciplinary approach, in which technological innovation goes hand in hand with societal impact.
+In doing so, the acquisition of fundamentally new insights for, and the application and development of, key methodologies are indispensable.

-The research agenda Key Methodologies is part of the KIA Key Technologies 2020-2023.
-It sets out a broad definition of key enabling methodologies (KEMs) and presents the most relevant categories of KEMs for mission-driven innovation:
+The Key Enabling Methodologies agenda is part of the KIA Social Earning Capacity (2024-2027).
+It establishes a broad definition of the concept of key enabling methodologies (KEMs) and presents the most relevant categories of KEMs for mission-driven innovation:

 • Vision and imagination